|

 for the society to protect itself with an anti-sect regulation

-(see below) ; under this legislation,
+(see opposite) ; under this legislation,

 The Church of Scientology, Reverend Moon Church and others are